fswiecki/fswiecki.github.io/_drafts/routing-in-node.md

 ```

 ... but as your codebase grows more complex and as you add more requests (like `OPTIONS` or `PUT`) your `handleRequest` function will quickly become unruly.
 What can we do instead?
-We can create an `actons` object that stores functions to deal with every request we might want to handle.
+We can create an `actions` object that stores functions to deal with every request we might want to handle.

 ```javascript
 var actions = {